fredyouhanaie/espace/README.md

 ## Organization

-`espace` has been build as an application, `espace_app`.
+`espace` has been built as an application, `espace_app`.
 Presently only one instance of the application can run on a given node.

 Once the server application is started, the client applications can use the `espace_cli` module to perform any of the four operations.
-In face one can kick off the whole process calling single purpose written boot function, e.g.
+In fact one can kick off the whole process by calling a purpose written bootstrap function, which can in turn perform `out` and `eval` operations, e.g.

 > `espace_cli:eval({Mod, Func, Args})`.